Kasamh Se: 16 years later

 Meera tries to ruin Ganga's life by having her marry Pratyush Mittal.
 Mittals are bankrupt and Pratyush is only pretending to be in love with Ganga.
 Bani learns about it and with the help of Ganga's friend, Rishi Tyagi, and her hired actress, Sonali, expose Pratyush and Mittal family on the day of marriage.
 The Mittal family is arrested and Rishi, who had fallen in love with Ganga, makes a proposal in front of Walia family of marrying her.
 Ganga initially refuses but later agrees.
 They then marry.
 Bani tries to scare Meera pretending to be Bani's ghost/spirit/soul.
-Meera learns that Bani is alive and tries to kill her.
+Meera learns that Pronita is Bani and she is still alive and tries to kill her.
 Bani is saved by Jigyasa.
 Jai stops Meera from attacking Jigyasa.
 He is so furious that he tries to kill Meera but he is stopped by the Walia family.
 Meera is arrested and sent to jail.
 Jigyasa reunites with her family.

-Jigyasa lies to Walia family that she had hired Pronita to expose Meera.
+Jigyasa lies to Walia family that she had hired Pronita to expose Meera as she still wants Bani out of Jai's life and only used her to remove Meera.
 However, Rano and Pia come to know that Pronita is actually Bani and with help of Pushkar, prove her identity.
-Ganga falls in love with Rishi.
+Ganga falls in love with Rishi and they start to live happily.
 Jai and Pia's son Veer comes back to Mumbai.
 He is unaware of Jai, Bani, Pia's past because he was raised by Pia and Pushkar in London.
 He thinks Pushkar is his father.
-When he learns about Jai, Bani, and Pia's past, he, at Jigyasa's instigation, starts planning and plotting against Bani.Veer kills Pushkar and Pia blames Bani for Pushka's death.She later forgives her.
+When he learns about Jai, Bani, and Pia's past, he, at Jigyasa's instigation, starts planning and plotting against Bani.
+Veer kills Pushkar and Pia blames Bani for Pushkar's death.
+She later forgives her.
 Jigyasa then creates a rift between Vicky and Ganga, and due to this stress, Jai has a heart attack and is paralyzed.
-The Walia family then make peace and Jigyasa apologizes to Bani for everything.
+The Walia family then make peace and Jigyasa reforms and apologizes to Bani for everything.